kluchey/OMG/pages/MTH1W___4___1 Mathematical Modelling.md

 			  logseq.order-list-type:: number
 			- Salt:  Quadruple the amount of Yeast less 1 gram. logseq.order-list-type:: number
-			- In total, weigh your mixture, logseq.order-list-type:: number
+			- In total, weigh your mixture, it should be 494 grams. logseq.order-list-type:: number